Introduction

 - International Education Standard (IES) 2 prescribes the learning outcomes for technical competence that aspiring professional accountants are required to achieve by the end of Initial Professional Development (IPD).
 Technical competence is the ability to apply professional knowledge to perform a role to a defined standard.

-- IES 2 is addressed to International Federation of Accountants (IFAC) member bodies.
-IFAC member bodies have responsibility for ensuring that IPD meets the requirements of IES 2.
+- IES 2 is addressed to International Federation of Accountants (IFAC) member organizations.
+IFAC member organizations have responsibility for ensuring that IPD meets the requirements of IES 2.
 In addition, IES 2 may be helpful to educational organizations, employers, regulators, government authorities, and any other stakeholders who support the learning and development of aspiring professional accountants.

 - IES 2 specifies the competence areas and learning outcomes that describe the technical competence required of aspiring professional accountants by the end of IPD.
-IES 3, Initial Professional Development - Professional Skills (2019), and IES 4, Initial Professional Development - Professional Values, Ethics, and Attitudes (2021), specify competence areas and learning outcomes relevant to their areas of focus within IPD.
-Together, these IES specify the competence areas and learning outcomes that describe the professional competence required of aspiring professional accountants by the end of IPD.
+IES 3, Initial Professional Development - Professional Skills (2026), and IES 4, Initial Professional Development - Professional Values, Ethics, and Attitudes (2026), specify competence areas and learning outcomes relevant to their areas of focus within IPD.
+Together, these IESs specify the competence areas and learning outcomes that describe the professional competence required of aspiring professional accountants by the end of IPD.

-- Definitions and explanations of the key terms used in the IES and the Framework for International Education Standards for Professional Accountants and Aspiring Professional Accountants (2015) are set out in the Glossary of Terms for International Education Standards (2021).
+- Definitions and explanations of the key terms used in the IES and the Framework for International Education Standards for Professional Accountants and Aspiring Professional Accountants (2015) are set out in the International Education Standards Glossary of Terms (2026).

 - An aspiring professional accountant is an individual who has commenced a professional accounting education program as part of IPD.
 IPD is the learning and development through which aspiring professional accountants first develop competence leading to performing a role as a professional accountant.
 IPD builds on general education and includes professional accounting education, practical experience, and assessment.
 IPD continues until aspiring professional accountants can demonstrate the professional competence required for their chosen roles in the accountancy profession.